tejas-mishra-care/UltraCertify/DOCUMENTATION.md

 ### e.
 PDF Report Generation

 - **Location:** "Actions" card in the right-hand sidebar.
 - **Functionality:** The "Generate PDF Report" button creates a comprehensive, print-friendly summary of the project.
+The report is generated with whatever information is currently in the form, regardless of whether it's complete.
 - **How it Works:**
     - This feature uses the browser's native **Print to PDF** functionality, which is the most reliable method for web-based PDF generation.
+It works across all modern desktop and mobile browsers without needing external libraries.
     - When the button is clicked, a toast notification appears to confirm the action.
-Then, the browser's print dialog is triggered.
+Then, the browser's print dialog is triggered by the `window.print()` command.
-    - Special CSS rules (`@media print`) in `src/app/globals.css` ensure that when the print dialog is active, the main application UI is hidden, and only the formatted report is visible.
+    - Special CSS rules (`@media print`) in `src/app/globals.css` ensure that when the print dialog is active, the main application UI (forms, buttons, sidebars) is hidden, and only the formatted report is visible.
     - The user can then select "Save as PDF" from the print dialog options to download the report to their computer.

-The report is generated based on whatever information is currently in the form, regardless of whether it's complete.
+- **What the Generated PDF Includes:**
+    - A professional header with the project title.
+    - A complete grid of all project information entered by the user.
+    - A summary of the total score and the achieved certification level.
+    - A detailed list of all criteria for which evidence has been uploaded, including their points.
+    - A footer with the date the report was generated.

 ---